 Simply put, the quitclaim deed does not remove your responsibility or name from the mortgage.
 Also by signing such a deed, you will not be entitled to any profit if/when the property is sold.

 4. Can’t Afford to Sell Home

 If you can’t afford to sell the home because the worth of the house isn’t up to the mortgage amount owed, you have the option to:

 What If Things Get Complicated?

 An important tip is to never finalize a divorce until mortgage issues have been settled.

 Divorces are rarely straight forward and can lead to long, painful legal battles where one or both parties fight dirty.
 If this turns out to be you and your spouse is proving difficult by not agreeing to sell the home or something else, it’s best to proceed under the guidance of a divorce attorney.
-Such an attorney will inform you all your best options and protect you from taking any foolhardy actions.
+Such an attorney will inform you of all your best options and protect you from taking any foolhardy actions.